About the Course

 Construction began in 1988, and the course was ready for play in 1991.
 RTJ described the terrain as “aesthetically perfect” adding: “I don’t think we could have done any better anywhere.”

 A quick tour of the property backs up this sentiment.
-Practically every hole is a signature in his right, but our favorites are the peninsular green on 11 which pokes out into Lake Manassas.
-These tiny greens present a real risk-reward challenge, but if there’s a better-looking trap anywhere in golf, we’d love to see it.
+Practically every hole is a signature in its own right, but our favorite is the peninsular green on 11 which pokes out into Lake Manassas.
+If there’s a better-looking trap anywhere in golf, we’d love to see it.

 Upon completion in 1991, the club became a home to the Presidents Cup, hosting the first four U.S. editions.
 It’s since welcomed several other events, including the Solheim Cup in 2024.